 When can I apply?

-- Community funding for activities, projects and initiatives is now closed.
+- Community funding for activities, projects and initiatives is currently closed.
 The next round will open on Monday, 29 January 2018.

 - Funding for projects of up to $12,000